onetonfoot/Bonsai.jl/README.md

 Bonsia.write(stream, Body(x=1, y=1.0, z="hi"))
 ```

-The write will try to set the correct content-type header for the data, however this can be changed if needed by over writting `mime_type`
+`Bonsai.write` will attempt to set the correct content-type header for the data, this can be changed by defining `mime_type`.

 ```julia
 Bonsai.mime_type(::MyType) = "text/plain"